Tuesday, April 23, 2024

 The Augustine Hotel is located on a tram thoroughfare (prettily paved with cobblestones), and it’s fun to watch trams roll through a tunnel in an old building.

 In the 1200s, the site was a monastery for the Order of Saint Augustine.
 Now owned by Marriot, it is classified as one of their Luxury Collection Hotels.
-The facility includes seven historic buildings, and they are legally protected as Cultural Monuments.
-The location is prestigious because the walled garden abuts the Valdstejnsky (Wallenstein) Palace, which is used by the Senate.
+The facility includes several historic buildings, and they are protected as Cultural Monuments.

 Czech heritage is “alive and well” at that 5-star hotel: the Rectory Bar retains its frescoed ceiling, and the monks’ original recipe of Saint Thomas Beer is replicated on-site and served in the old brewery building that was preserved.